Skip to content

 The pipeline behind the revenue

-What $62 billion in annual revenue buys you is a pipeline that would have been unimaginable five years ago.
+What $62 billion in annual revenue buys is a pipeline that would have looked like science fiction five years ago.
 The next generation of obesity drugs is already in late-stage trials, funded by the profits from this one.

 Retatrutide (Lilly).
 Triple agonist โ€” GIP, GLP-1, glucagon.
-Phase 2 showed 28.7% mean body weight loss at 48 weeks, the highest number any obesity drug candidate has posted.
+Phase 2 showed about 24% mean body weight loss at 48 weeks, the highest number any obesity drug candidate has posted.
 Phase 3 results expected late 2026 or early 2027.

 CagriSema (Novo Nordisk).
 Semaglutide + cagrilintide in a single injection.
 Targeting 25%+ weight loss.
 Phase 3 ongoing.
 If it works as expected, it'll be Novo's answer to Lilly's dual- and triple-agonist pipeline.